Meet the Staff

 Collections Specialist

-Clara Goldman joined the department in 2018.
-She oversees the development and production of exhibitions in The Robert Wood Johnson, Jr. Gallery, manages the department’s outgoing and internal loans programs, and processes new acquisitions.
-She is also responsible for the operating budget and donor funds, and facilitating appointments in the Study Room for Drawings and Prints.
-Clara previously held positions at Christie's and the Whitney Museum of American Art, and received her BA in art history and journalism from Ithaca College.
+Clara Goldman joined the Department of Drawings and Prints in 2018.
+She is responsible for collections management related to acquisitions and loans, and oversees the development and production of exhibitions in The Robert Wood Johnson, Jr. Gallery.
+She also assists with managing the Study Room for Drawings and Prints.
+Clara previously held positions in the American Art and Estates, Appraisals & Valuations departments at Christie’s and in the Publications department at the Whitney Museum of American Art.
+She received a BA from Ithaca College, where her areas of study were Art History and Journalism.

 Jasmine Kuylenstierna